home-assistant/home-assistant.io/source/_integrations/opentherm_gw.markdown

 - Climate
 - Sensor

 This integration will add three devices to Home Assistant for each configured gateway.
 The main control of the integration is a single `climate` entity which can be found on the added `OpenTherm Thermostat` device.
 All added devices have a collection of `sensor` and `binary_sensor` entities, which are disabled by default.
-These can be enabled from the `Devices` panel in the `Configuration` page of the web interface.
+To enable them, follow the steps on [enabling entities](/common-tasks/general/#enabling-or-disabling-entities).

 {% note %}
 The OpenTherm protocol is based on polling.
 The thermostat sends requests to the boiler at specific intervals.
 As a result, it may take some time for changes to propagate between Home Assistant and the thermostat.